"Welcome to the surface of Epsilon Prime."

-When Can I Play?!
+When Can I Start Exploring?

 Some amazing research is currently underway right now at The eXoplanetary Research Institute (XRI).
 Unfortunately, there's always some crazy person who thinks that every project for the betterment of humanity must be be a conspiracy.